xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 to monitor performance start to become less strongly correlated to performance or harder to generate.

-Now, without further ado lets pick an area we want metrics for and go about implementing them!

 ## Remove This section

 We'll also aim